 About the Event

-Saddle up with Col. John Eidsmoe and Bill Potter for a unique five-day tour of America’s Heartland.
+Saddle up with Col. John Eidsmoe and Dr. Bill Potter for a unique five-day tour of America’s Heartland.
 Our home-base will be Rapid City, South Dakota whence we will venture out on a coach to the iconic attractions of the area: Mount Rushmore, Wall Drug, Badlands National Park, Devils Tower, and much more!
 Along the way, our guides will be telling the providential history of the Native Americans and settlers that shaped this area into a place of breathtaking beauty and rich history.
 Bring your boots and hat as we will traverse the dusty trails and rolling hills to get an authentic experience of this special area.

-We appreciate your patience as we compiled the schedule below and ask your understanding as we move forward.
-There are some unique opportunities we are pursuing that may necessitate a change in venues or timing with the schedule outlined below.
 Our hope is to provide you with some interaction with folks that actually live here that can give us a first-hand perspective on the life of a Christian Indian, a rancher, or civil magistrate in this particular area today, as well as in the past.

 Looking forward to seeing you on the prairie this fall!